-ADMISSIONS

-GENERAL ADMISSION REQUIREMENTS FOR CREDIT COURSES
+ADMISSIONS GENERAL ADMISSION REQUIREMENTS FOR CREDIT COURSES

 Isothermal operates an "Open Door" admission policy.
-Applicants are normally required to have a high school diploma or its equivalent.
+Applicants are normally required to have a high school diploma or its equivalent and to have passed the North Carolina Competency Test.
 Exceptions are made in some vocational programs based on the age of the applicant (18 years of age or older).
 The following are specific requirements for degree, diploma, and certificate programs.